benessilfie/essilfiequansah/README.md

 Hi there, my name is Essilfie, a software developer interested in entrepreneuship, product management and public speaking.

-🎓 : Currently I'm studying Software Engineering
+🎓 : Currently I'm learning Vanilla JavaScript

 📚 : I'm passionate about design and working on open source projects